Wild Roots Market

 TWO DAY POP-UP MARKET EVENT

-Join us for a community driven day where you can cozy up to a toasty bonfire, relax in yoga class, unleash your creative potential with basket weaving or wreath making or simply shop our barn full of antique and vintage finds as well as hand crafted goods from local artisans
+Join us for a community driven day where you can relax in a yoga class, unleash your creative potential with wreath making, learn about wild edible native mushrooms or simply shop our barn full of antique and vintage finds as well as hand crafted goods from local artisans.

 What you’ll find: